athrvk/toKindleManager/README.md

 ## Description:
 To Kindle is a cross-platform application designed to enhance the reading experience by seamlessly delivering web articles to Kindle devices.
 The app strips away distracting advertisements and extraneous content, providing a clean, focused reading environment.

+### Why To Kindle?
+You don't want to read ads on your e-reader, you don't want unneccessary links on your e-reader, you want the pure content.

 ## Key Features:

 ### Article Extraction & Optimization: Extracts and formats core content from web articles, removing distractions.